DonutDan1/chess-repo/README.md

+# Chess game code
-THis is the code for my chess game in python
+This is the code for my chess game in python